-According to Article 54 of Law Decree 11 of February 22, 2006, all processed food products for retail, bottled or packaged in some form with given name and brand, must be registered at the Panamanian Food Safety Authority (AUPSA), prior to importation.
-This means that all food products intended for retail as a final product for direct consumption must be registered prior to importation, sale or trade.
-Excluded from the above are raw materials such as fresh meats (which are not packed and ready for retail), fresh vegetables and fresh fruits, grains in bulk loads or in bags, dairy product in bulk loads or in bags for further processing, ingredients and additives for the process of a final food product.
+According to Article 24 of Law 206 of March 30, 2021, all processed food products for retail, bottled or packaged in some form with given name and brand, must be registered at the Panamanian Food Agency (APA), prior to importation.
+The approval of the Sanitary Registration will be given by DNCAVV, based on article 8 of the Executive Decree No. 770, 2021.
+This means that all food products intended for retail as a final product for direct consumption must be registered prior to importation, sale, or trade.
+Excluded from the above are raw materials such as fresh meats (which are not packed and ready for retail), fresh vegetables and fresh fruits, grains in bulk loads or in bags, dairy product in bulk loads or in bags for further processing, ingredients, and additives for the process of a final food product.